fosterwealthventures/fwv-calculators/content/blog/pay-off-debt-faster-invest-smarter-dual-path-strategy-829c68.md

 ---
+title: >-
-title: "How to Pay Off Debt Faster and Invest Smarter: The Dual-Path Strategy — Complete Guide"
+  How to Pay Off Debt Faster and Invest Smarter: The Dual-Path Strategy — Complete Guide
-date: "2025-10-18T22:39:58.436Z"
+date: '2025-10-18T22:39:58.436Z'
+excerpt: >-
-excerpt: "A practical, step-by-step walkthrough of “How to Pay Off Debt Faster and Invest Smarter: The Dual-Path Strategy”."
+  A practical, step-by-step walkthrough of “How to Pay Off Debt Faster and Invest Smarter: The Dual-Path Strategy”.
-category: "Finance"
+category: Finance
-tags: ["how", "pay", "off", "debt", "faster", "and", "invest", "smarter"]
+tags:
+  - how
+  - pay
+  - 'off'
+  - debt
+  - faster
+  - and
+  - invest
+  - smarter
+thumbnail: /blog/pay-off-debt-faster-invest-smarter-dual-path-strategy-829c68.jpg
 ---

 # How to Pay Off Debt Faster and Invest Smarter: The Dual-Path Strategy